 The operating principles of a regenerative turbine pump are rather subtle compared to other pumps.
 From a mechanical viewpoint, the regenerative turbine pump is a centrifugal pump; however, the performance characteristics of a regenerative turbine pump correspond to a positive displacement pump.
 A regenerative turbine pump pressurizes fluid the same way a centrifugal pump does.
 It accelerates the fluid to convert kinetic energy to potential energy.
 The regenerative turbine pump differs from the centrifugal pump because it breaks the acceleration/pressurization process into dozens of separate steps.
 The fluid is slightly accelerated and slightly pressurized with each step.

 As fluid enters the pump, it is picked up by the impeller and begins to make a spiraling motion around the circumference of each side of the impeller.
 Each spiral represents an acceleration/pressurization cycle.
 The impeller has teeth cut on both sides of its edge.
-The impeller spins at high speed in a very close fitting casing.
+The impeller spins at high speed in a close proximity to the pump casing.

 Because the fluid is only accelerated to a speed slightly above the speed at the pump suction, the pressure drop and vapor formation in the pump suction is very low.
 The close tolerances between the impeller and casing are so tight that very little slippage can take place past the teeth.
 The tight fit makes the pump perform much like a positive displacement pump which allows it to move vapor.